 Q – Can the research design be modified during the course of a study?

-Ans – Yes, research design can be changed during the course of a study based on practical constraints or circumstances.
+Ans – Yes, research plan or design can be changed during the course of a study based on practical constraints or circumstances.
 When new data is collected and analyzed, it is necessary to refine the research design.

 Q – What is a good definition of design?